xmacex/xmacex.github.io/README.md

 ## Other formats

+- Augmented Reality data center, with Estrid Sørensen, Jens Fehrenbacher, Sandra Abels and Stefan Laser.
+An Augmented Reality experience at Virtuelle Lebenswelten Jahrestagung 2024, Bochum.
-- AR data center, with Estrid Sørensen, Sandra Abels and Stefan Laser.
-An Augmented Reality experience at EASST/4S 2024.
+- Augmented Reality data center, with Estrid Sørensen, Sandra Abels and Stefan Laser.
+An Augmented Reality experience at EASST/4S 2024, Amsterdam.
 - [Transforming data practices in the humanities: virtual research environments revisited](https://www.easst4s2024.net/programme/#14335).
 Panel at EASST/4S in Amsterdam (2024).
 - [What fits in a file?](https://www.virtuelle-lebenswelten.de/blog-post/phd-ata-what-data-looks-like-03-06--31-07-2024) An exhibition at Ruhr University Bochum (2024).
 - [Software and the sonic subconscious of the digital](https://open.ruhr-uni-bochum.de/en/lernangebot/software-and-sonic-subconscious-digital-oer).
 An Open Educational Resource (OER) on software studies and sound studies (2024).